Azure-Samples/azureai-samples/scenarios/Assistants/contoso_financial_assistant/README.md

 - **Dynamic Response Generation:** This tool is essential for generating dynamic responses to queries that require real-time data processing or when a custom response generation is necessary, ensuring flexibility and adaptability in handling user requests.

+### Web Search with Freshness Filter

+- **Integration with Bing's Search API:** This feature leverages Bing's search API to find web content related to a user's query, enriching the data available for response generation.

 ### Categorize User Query

 - **AI-Powered Categorization:** Utilizing AI Search and Azure Open AI, this functionality determines the most relevant category and subcategory for a given user query.
-- **Efficient Query Routing:** By accurately categorizing queries, the system ensures that each is routed to the appropriate processing logic or data source, enhancing the relevance and accuracy of responses.

-### Web Search with Freshness Filter

-- **Integration with Bing's Search API:** This feature leverages Bing's search API to find web content related to a user's query, enriching the data available for response generation.
-- **Freshness Filter:** Offers the option to filter search results based on their recency, making it invaluable for providing users with the latest financial news, currency exchange rates, or stock market updates.

 ## Integration and Workflow

 ### User Query Processing

-Upon receipt of a user query, the system utilizes the intent categorization tool to determine the context and relevant financial domain, ensuring that queries are appropriately classified from the outset.

-### Data Retrieval and Processing

-Depending on the query's category, the backend may:
+Depending on the type of query, the backend may:
 - Perform a web search using Bing's API for up-to-date information.
 - Access local data files for static data.
 - Invoke the code interpreter for dynamic data processing, catering to a wide range of informational and transactional queries.